Antonija Vilcāne

 Antonija Vilcāne (born 1956) is a medieval archaeologist from Latvia, who specialises in the study of Latgalian culture.
 First excavated in 1939 by Francis Balodis (lv) and Elvīra Šņore (lv), Vilcāne succeeded Evalds Mugurēvičs (lv) as the archaeologist leading excavation at Jersika hillfort (lv).
 She has also led excavations at Anspoku and Drusku (lv) hillforts, at Turaida Museum Reserve, in the cemetery near the Preiļi manor chapel, amongst others.
 She is an expert on the archaeology of whips and their handles, which are a particular feature of medieval Latvian material culture.

 Born in Preiļi, she led an exhibition to archaeologist Francis Zagorskis (lv), who worked there.
-Finds from the burial site of Bučki, which she alse excavated, are displayed at Preiļi Museum of History and Applied Arts.
+Finds from the burial site of Bučki, which she also excavated, are displayed at Preiļi Museum of History and Applied Arts.
 She studied at the University of Latvia; her PhD dissertation, which was awarded in 2001, was entitled "Dubnas baseina apdzīvotība un latgaļu kultūras veidošanās dzelzs laikmetā (1.–12. gs.)" ["The settlement of the Dubna basin and the formation of Latgalian culture during the Iron Age (1st–12th centuries)].